mazen93m/Flightify-2.0/README.md

 #### Tableau Dashboard Instructions

 #### ArcGIS Shapefile instructions
-Open ArcGIS Pro app.\
+Open ArcGIS Pro app\
-Select the Map Template
+Select the Map Template\
-Go to View tab -> Catalog Pane, and a catalog pane window pops up From there, go to 'Project' tab->Folders.
-Right click on 'Folders' tab, and select 'Add Folder Connection' Add the shape file folder.
-(Note: Each shape file will be in a folder when it is created) The new added folder can be seen under the Folders tab.
+Go to View tab -> Catalog Pane, and a catalog pane window pops up\
+From there, go to 'Project' tab->Folders.
+Right click on 'Folders' tab, and select 'Add Folder Connection'\
+Add the shape file folder.
+(Note: Each shape file will be in a folder when it is created)\
+The new added folder can be seen under the Folders tab\
-Double click on it, and the necessary file to create a layer in ArcGIS will be shown below the shape file folder.
+Double click on it, and the necessary file to create a layer in ArcGIS will be shown below the shape file folder\
-Drag that file onto the map
+Drag that file onto the map\
-The shapefile will be plotted on the map
+The shapefile will be plotted on the map\
-Additional shape files can be added and opened onto the same map by repeating the steps above.
+Additional shape files can be added and opened onto the same map by repeating the steps above\
-Once plotted on the map, changes can be made to the points/circle/geometry by either clicking on them or in the 'Feature Layer' -> 'Appearance' tab.
+Once plotted on the map, changes can be made to the points/circle/geometry by either clicking on them or in the 'Feature Layer' -> 'Appearance' tab\

 ## Credits